Descanonge/neba/docs/source/data/usage.rst

     access, the dictionary container has ``__setitem__`` patched, and Sections objects have an `observer event
     <https://traitlets.readthedocs.io/en/stable/using_traitlets.html#observe>`__
-    added.
+    registered.
 Direct access will only void the cache if a new parameter is added, or if the new value is different from the old

 .. important::